Community first responders

 There are three types of Responder within the Trust:

 1. Community First Responders will generally be asked to respond to emergency calls within the area they are logged on to respond to a medical incident.
-They are alerted to the emergency call via a pager system, which uses GPS to track location so you could respond in deferent areas depending on your location (e.g. work or home).
+They are alerted to the emergency call via the National Mobilisation App (NMA), which uses GPS to track location so you could respond in deferent areas depending on your location (e.g. work or home).

 2. Co-Responders are from an existing public service (e.g. police, fire, military etc.) Their training is the same as a Community First Responder.
 They are available for emergency calls while carrying out their regular work duties.

 3. Staff Responders work for the Trust in various capacities but also respond in their spare time outside work.
 They can also be activated from work in times of high pressure.

 Each type of responder has the same aim: to provide immediate care to a patient where every second counts.

 Dunmail began volunteering as a CFR in Newbrough in 2010 and is now one of the CFRs trained to attend to falls patients.